-Overall, SIGA is an intriguing stock and appears well positioned to profit from the emerging monkeypox pandemic.
+Overall, SIGA is an intriguing stock and appears it could be well positioned to profit from an emerging monkeypox pandemic.

-The author currently holds a long (bullish) position in the above discussed security, SIGA Technologies (ticker symbol, SIGA).
+The author at the time of originally publishing of this article holds a long (bullish) position in the above discussed security, SIGA Technologies (ticker symbol, SIGA).
 An investment in any security is subject to a level of risk.
 The above article should be accompanied by personal research prior executing market orders.
-Considerations for risk appetite should be made before entering positons.
-The author is not a financial advisor, and the article should not be construed as direct financial advice.
+Considerations for risk appetite should be made before entering positions.
+The author is not a financial advisor, and the article should not be construed as financial advice.